svvoii/django_tuto/README.md

 In `command palette` (Ctrl+Shift+P) type `Python: Select Interpreter` and select the environment with the path from above.. or use the `Add Interpreter` option to add a new one with the path from above + `/bin/python` in the end: `/home/sbocanci/.local/share/virtualenvs/django_tuto-SIq5Ifcc/bin/python`.

 At this point `pipenv` created a virtual environment and installed django in it.
-We can go inside that virtual environment directory to explore the `bin` directory:
+We can go inside that virtual environment directory to explore the `bin` directory (optional, if curious):
 `cd /home/sbocanci/.local/share/virtualenvs/django_tuto-SIq5Ifcc`

 Also in the project directory, we can see the `Pipfile` and `Pipfile.lock` files.